 Fruit Tree and Vine Care Calendar

-- Remove and dispose of leaves in fall.
-Give one treatment same as #1 (above) plus another spray 1 or 2 weeks after petal fall.
+- Remove and dispose of leaves in the Fall.
+Give one treatment same as #1 (above) plus another spray 1 or 2 weeks after petals fall.

 - If trees show sufficient shoot growth and good fruit set the previous season, fertilization may not be needed, especially for mature trees.

-- All stone fruit: Remove and dispose of fruit mummies and rotting fruit in fall.
+- All stone fruit: Remove and dispose of fruit mummies and rotting fruit in the Fall.
 Prune out infected twigs and branches during dormancy.
-Spray with Liqui-Cop, and Horticultural Oil.
+Spray with Liqui-Cop and Horticultural Oil.
 Please see our individual fruit tree care guides for specific details.

 - Apply wettable or dusting sulphur at 6, 12 and 18 inches of shoot growth (3 initial applications), then at 2 to 3 week intervals until the fruit softens.
 Thin foliage to increase air circulation.

-- For Coddling moth worms in the Apples or Pears Spray with Sevin after all flower petals have dropped and then again one month later.
+- For codling moth worms in the Apples or Pears spray with Sevin after all flower petals have dropped and then again one month later.

-- Use Fung-Onil, sulphur dust or wettable sulphur 2 to 3 weeks before harvest.
-Do not use sulphur on apricots.
+- Use Fung-Onil, dusting sulphur or wettable sulphur 2 to 3 weeks before harvest.
+Do not use sulphur on Apricots.